Chobe National Park

 1. We like to recommend you start your itinerary in Victoria Falls, then move to the Chobe before entering Botswana proper with the Okavango Delta your highlight.
 It’s often a disappointment if you do the itinerary in reverse because you go from the remoteness of the Delta to the hustle and bustle of Chobe.

 2. We like to recommend accommodation that’s away from Kasane and the busy section of the Chobe.
 Some of these are listed below!
+If you’re on a budget stay in Kasane, we’ll just choose wisely like Chobe Bakwena or the new Pangolin Lodge (or even a house boat)

-3. We also like to recommend avoiding Chobe all together as a ‘stay’ and instead, extend your number of nights at Victoria Falls and head to Chobe on a full day tour.
+3. We sometimes recommend avoiding Chobe all together as a ‘stay’ and instead, extend your number of nights at Victoria Falls and head to Chobe on a full day tour.
 We offer an exceptional full day tour with photographic specialists who own an exclusive boat with cameras set for you to use and keep the memory card.
 Lunch at Chobe Safari Lodge before you then game drive in the afternoon and return late afternoon/early evening to Victoria Falls.
 It works out more affordable and you’re on safari with photographic specialists and fellow enthusiasts.

 Chobe Game Lodge